How to Fix a Tripped Fuse

 What if the trip switch on my fuse box won’t stay up?

 In most cases, there’ll be a simple explanation as to why your circuit breaker or RCDs keep tripping.
-Usually, tripped fuses can be tracked to their location within the home and you’re then able to work out what appliance was causing it to trip.
+Usually, tripped fuses can be tracked to their location within the home, and you’re then able to work out what appliance was causing it to trip.

 Which appliances can trip your fuse box?

-There’s a number of reasons why your fuse box might trip, the most common ones include:
+There are several of reasons why your fuse box might trip, the most common ones include:

 • An overloaded circuit – if you have too many appliances running off one circuit